10 Best Competitive Keyword Research Tools (2026)

 5. Understand your and your competitors’ audience.

 Understanding your audience is key to competitive keyword research.
 You need to know what they’re interested in.
-You also need to understand your competitors’ audience. , these are the same.
+You also need to understand your competitors’ audience.
+These are the same.
 But, there may be times when you want to capture your competitors’ audience.
 This is because their audience is a good fit for your product.

 During this stage, create well-rounded buyer personas.
 They should explain to your audience at all stages of the buyer’s journey.
-This includes from awareness to the post-decision stage.
+This includes awareness of the post-decision stage.
 This information will help you think of many keywords that relate to your business.
 It will also show you how to outrank your competitors with well-targeted content.

 For example, if you run a software company, you should optimize your site.
 Do it to attract users looking for software.
 This includes those who have bought your products and want to know how to use them better.